prashantevolvus/crux/CONTRIBUTING.md

+# Contributing to Atom

 Thank you for taking time to contribute to Crux.
 We really appreciate your effort.

 The following is a set of guidelines for contributing to Crux and its packages, which are hosted in the [crux] (https://github.com/prashantevolvus/crux) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+Sometimes the Original Authors might have erred in following guidelines.
+Please feel free to point out all the errors.

 #### Table Of Contents